-A student must accumulate a minimum of 23 academic credits, and each year is expected to enroll in a minimum of 5 academic classes.
-To promote a well-rounded academic foundation, the required course credits per discipline are as follows: English 4 credits; Math 3 credits; Science 3 credits (specifically in the areas of life, chemical, and physical science); Social Studies 3 credits (U.S. History a requirement); World Languages 3 credits/levels (all in one language); Visual and Performing Arts 1.75 credits; Physical Education/Health 1 credit; Public Speaking .25 credit.
+A student must accumulate a minimum of 22.75 academic credits, and each year is expected to enroll in a minimum of 5 academic classes.
+To promote a well-rounded academic foundation, the required course credits per discipline are as follows: English 4 credits; Math 3 credits; Science 3 credits (specifically in the areas of life, chemical, and physical science); Social Studies 3 credits (U.S. History a requirement); World Languages 3 credits/levels (all in one language) taken in consecutive years; Visual and Performing Arts 1.75 credits; Physical Education/Health 1 credit; Public Speaking .25 credit.